zoobab/dind/README.md

 * ~~ssh dotconfig~~
 * use a skel directory to make templates
 * commit suicide if the docker daemon is not running after a while
+* be able to run as a oneliner: $ docker run -it zoodind:1.12.6 docker run -it alpine /bin/sh

 Problems
 ========